hackm030/applied-practice/README.md

 # applied-practice
-Code and documentation of R Shiny applet created for Applied Practice project
+Code and documentation of R Shiny app created for Saint Paul Public Schools as my Applied Practice project.